 RFS Rural Fire Service

-RL Reduced Level: a calculated elevation in relation to a particular flooding/sea level rise, the datum is to be AHD.
+RL Reduced Level: a calculated elevation in relation to a particular datum.
+For all major works; those involving connections to Council's sewer or stormwater and; development affected by flooding/sea level rise, the datum is to be AHD.